ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 fractions were binned at 100 meter intervals, with bin edges defined from 0 to 6000 meters (plus one top bin encompassing all remaining high-elevation ice, primarily in the Himalaya).
-These distributions by elevation are needed when running CLM4 with multiple glacier elevation classes.
+These distributions by elevation are used to divide each glacier land unit into columns based on elevation class.

+When running with the CISM ice sheet model, CISM dictates glacier areas and elevations in its domain, overriding the values specified by CLM's datasets.
+In typical CLM5 configurations, this means that CISM dictates glacier areas and elevations over Greenland.

 Percent lake and lake depth are area-averaged from the 90-second resolution data of :ref:`Kourzeneva (2009, 2010) <Kourzeneva2009>` to the 0.05\ :sup:`o`